Guide to Sensory Appreciation of Honey

 • Broad honey type: Honeydew honeys often appear denser or darker; nectar honeys vary widely.

-A slow, thick or uneven pour reflects the honey’s chemistry—not authenticity or floral identity.
+A slow, thick or uneven pour reflects the honey’s chemistry—not authenticity.

 Aroma: How to Smell Honey